Clean, innovative design; USB Type-C port; Brilliant display; Great stylus; Long battery life;

 If the answer is "not that much," choose between the XPS 13 (starting at $999 for new specs) and the Spectre x360 (starting at $1,149).
 Dell's laptop offers even better battery life (over 16 hours), a brilliant screen and a faster SSD, but it's not a 2-in-1.
 The Spectre x360 bends back into a tablet and has a great screen and faster speeds, though it gets less battery life (8:26) and doesn't have a detachable screen.
 But in either case, you're giving up the GTX 1050, so stick with the Surface if you need graphics might.

 The Surface Book 2 continues to be the cleanest and purest way to use Windows 10, and other vendors should be ripping off its innovation.
-And for creative professionals who can afford it, this is the best 2-in-1 to get.
+And for creative professionals who can afford it, this is the best 2-in-1 to get, making it one of the best Surface Pro alternatives around.

 |CPU||Intel Core i7-8650U CPU|